suryavengadesan/lc/lc.md

 ## Iteration

-Subtract the number by the largest to smallest power of 2 such that the number converges to 0

-Takes O(32) where it checks 2^32 all the way to 2^0

-Create a map of of 32 numbers 2^1 all the way to 2^32 or just left shifting the 1 bit

-Then 'and' that bit with the input number to check if it is equal to 0b0 or not

-If it is not, add 1 to the counter
+Keep left shifting n until it is 0.
+Perform logical and with n and 1, which tells us if the right most bit is a 1 or not.
+If logical and returns true, increment the count of number of 1's.
+Finally, return the total count.

 Time: O(n)
 Space: O(1)

 ```
-def solution(n):
+def hammingWeight(self, n: int) -> int:
     count = 0
-    while n:
+    while n > 0:
+        if n & 1 == 1:
-        count += n & 1
+            count += 1
         n = n >> 1
-    return count

-def solution(n):
-    validBits = []
-    x = 1
-    count = 0
-    for bit in range(32):
-        if n & x != 0:
-            count += 1
-        x = x << 1
     return count
 ```

 # 198. House Robber